Skip to main content

 Important: Ohio probate filing fees vary by county.
 Contact the county probate court handling the estate for the current filing schedule.

-Legal Authority: Ohio Revised Code Chapters 2105-2131
+Legal Authority: Ohio Revised Code Chapters 2105-2131.
+Last Verified: March 2026.

-This content is for informational purposes only and does not constitute legal advice.
+This content is for informational purposes only and is not legal advice or a substitute for attorney review.
 Laws and fees may change.
-Always verify current requirements with your local court clerk before filing.
+Verify current requirements with your local court clerk before filing.